- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 CBD is a chemical compound extracted from cannabis plants.
 It can be obtained either from industrial hemp or marijuana.

 Although both CBD and THC can be obtained from cannabis plants, they are different in many aspects.
-A vital characteristic of THC is that it is psychotropic, while CBD does not cause mind-altering effects when consumed(21).
+A vital characteristic of THC is that it is psychotropic, while CBD does not cause intoxicating effects when consumed(21).

 Findings also suggested that oral CBD in high doses may not impair cognitive and psychomotor performance(22).